Channel Islands Travel Guide

 A view from Jersey © Ralf

 English is the official language here, but there is no doubting that the Channel Islands have a distinctly French character.
-Even though they have been a dependency of the United Kingdom since the Norman Conquest in 1066, the Anglo-French cultural fusion found here is hardly suprising.
+Even though they have been dependencies of the United Kingdom since the Norman Conquest almost a thousand years ago, the Anglo-French cultural fusion found here is hardly suprising.
 After all, they are situated just off the northwest coast of France and about 90 miles (145km) south of England.

 The clutch of five islands is very small, their total area adding up to less than 80 square miles (207 sq km).
 The largest and most popular are Jersey and Guernsey.
 The other three are Herm, Sark and Alderney.